-Back in and Taker is right back up to his feet because he doesn't feel like selling tonight.
-There's only so much Angle can do when all the work he does on the leg doesn't mean anything because Taker won't just freaking limp.
-Angle hits Taker low and like an idiot tries a Tombstone.
-Taker counters the counter and drills Angle off the apron to the floor.
+Back in and Undertaker is right back up to his feet because he doesn't feel like selling tonight.
+There's only so much Angle can do when all the work he does on the leg doesn't mean anything because Undertaker won't even limp.
+Angle hits Undertaker low and like an idiot tries a Tombstone.
+The counter is academic and Undertaker plants Kurt who rolls out to the floor.

-Kurt dives under the ring but Taker pulls him back out.
-Back in and Taker hits the Last Ride....but the referee won't count the three.
+Kurt dives under the ring but Undertaker pulls him back out.
+Back in and Undertaker hits the Last Ride....but the referee won't count the three.
 Why not?
 Because that's not Kurt Angle.
 That's ERIC Angle, Kurt's nearly identical brother in identical tights.
-Kurt comes in and rolls Taker up with a handful of tights for the pin to retain.
-That's the first time in seven years that the title hasn't changed hands at this PPV.
+Kurt comes in and rolls Undertaker up with a handful of tights for the pin to retain.

 Rating: C+.
 That's actually a brilliant ending and it keeps both guys looking strong at the same time.
-They used the same thing with Lesnar vs. Angle in 2003 and it still worked there too.
-As for the match, most of the praise for it should go to Kurt and most of the blame should go to Taker.
+They used the same thing with Brock Lesnar vs. Angle in 2003 and it still worked there too.
+As for the match, most of the praise for it should go to Kurt and most of the blame should go to Undertaker.

 Angle could wrestle the match of his life, but if Undertaker won't sell the knee injury, it doesn't make a bit of difference.
 That can't be blamed on Kurt though, and the match wasn't terrible as it was.
 These two would have MUCH better matches down the line too.
+In a bit of trivia, this was the first time in seven years that the title hasn't changed hands at this show.

-After some replays, Kurt runs from the arena to a waiting car to bail.
+After some replays, Kurt runs from the arena to a waiting car to escape.

-The XFL has cheerleaders!
+The XFL cheerleaders are here.